 Most stipulations from the BON include completion of remedial education and/or employment requirements, which, in and of themselves, can impact your nursing career.

-It’s never good to get a reprimand from the nursing board, but a reprimand is often the result of a “negotiated” settlement from the board.
+It is never good to get a reprimand from the nursing board, but a reprimand is often the result of a “negotiated” settlement from the board.
 A reprimand can potentially help you avoid a more serious disciplinary action by the board, such as limits on your license or revocation of your license.

 In the moment, it might seem easier to take the path of least resistance and accept whatever type of discipline the Texas BON is offering, but a reprimand becomes public record and can follow you the rest of your nursing career.
 You’ll need to tell future employers about your reprimand, and also disclose it to other nursing boards if you apply for a license outside of Texas.

 Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: warnings, remedial education, limited license, license suspension and probation, enforced suspension, voluntary surrender, expired nursing license, license revocation, license reinstatement, and denial of licensure.